Best beginner cameras 2024: Canon, Sony, Nikon, Olympus and more

 The best beginner cameras should provide a balance between ease of use and room to grow as a photographer.
 (Image credit: Getty Images)

 If you're thinking of picking up photography or want to upgrade from your smartphone, you'll want to choose one of the best beginner cameras.
-Currently, you can snap some of them up for less thanks to early Black Friday deals, like the Sony A6600 which is currently $200 off at BestBuy.
+Despite the Black Friday and Cyber Monday rush being over, you can still snap some of them up for less as we head into the holiday season, like the Sony A6600 which is currently $200 off at BestBuy.

 This list has been curated with the help of our expert reviewers, all of whom are photographers.
 Their picks are excellent cameras in their own right, but they also come with an intuitive interface and beginner-friendly features.